jay-d-a/PartyParser/README.md

 ```xml
 <person title="Mr" age="21"/>
 ```
-where as by default it is false and would generate the below
+where as by default it is false and would generate the below.
 ```xml
 <person title="Mr" age="21"/>
 ```

-if you want to generate a closed tag just set name to /name
+if you want to generate a closed tag just set name to /name.
 ```xml
 </person title="Mr" age="21">
 ```